eliona-smart-building-assistant/python-eliona-api-client/docs/apis/tags/DataApi.md

 Create or update asset data

 Create new asset data or update data if already exists.
+Uses the unique combination of asset id and subtype for updating.

 ### Example